TheOnodrim/Shield/README.md

 Shield is a zero configuration, single file shell script made to be run to harden and secure a newly installed Debian or Debian based OS.

-- Zero Installation
+- Zero installation
-- Zero Configuration
+- Zero configuration
 - Single file shell script

 ## Usage: